tmknom/setup-terraform-action/README.md

 ## Description

-This action sets up [Terraform CLI](https://www.terraform.io/) in your GitHub Actions workflow by:
+This action sets up [Terraform CLI](https://www.terraform.io/) and [tfcmt](https://github.com/suzuki-shunsuke/tfcmt) in your GitHub Actions workflow by:

-- Downloading a specified version of Terraform CLI and adding it to the `PATH`
+- Installing a specified version of Terraform CLI and tfcmt
-- Verifying that the downloaded binary is created and signed by HashiCorp before installation
+- Verifying the authenticity and integrity of the downloaded binaries to prevent tampering
 - Setting the `TF_PLUGIN_CACHE_DIR` environment variable to enable the plugin cache

 This enables Terraform CLI commands to execute just like they do on your local environment.
+Additionally, tfcmt simplifies commenting on the results of Terraform CLI commands in pull requests.

 ## Usage